What is in store for Afghanistan in 2022? | DW | 23.12.2021

 "The situation will get worse in 2022 if things continue as they are," she added.

-It appears that the Taliban are not ready to change their ways, but for how long the international community can ignore the plight of common Afghans?
+It appears that the Taliban are not ready to change their ways, but for how long can the international community ignore the plight of ordinary Afghans?

 Zikruallah Zaki, a lecturer at Kabul University, says that Afghanistan was suffering even before the Taliban came to power in August.
 "This will continue for many years," he said.